-A DIY locker and bench unit for my friend’s mudroom area.
+A place for everything and everything in its place.
+Today it’s a DIY locker and bench unit for my friend’s mudroom area.

-This transformation went from 6 hooks on the wall in the BEFORE picture
+This transformation went from 6 hooks on the wall and a hope chest in the BEFORE picture:

 Each locker has lots of hooks for backpacks, coats, umbrellas, sports gear, etc:

-And these bottom baskets go WAY back, 22″ deep, so there’s plenty of room for multiple pairs of shoes and boots:
+And the baskets under the bench go WAY back, 22″ deep, so there’s plenty of room for multiple pairs of shoes and boots:

 I used Ana’s small locker cabinet: